-There are hundreds of Music Theory apps available for both Android and iOS.
-They all claim to teach you Music Theory in an interactive way which is easy, fun, and stimulating.
+There are hundreds of Music Theory and Ear Training apps available for both Android and iOS.
+They all claim to teach you Music Theory and help train your ears in an interactive way which is easy, fun, and stimulating.

 Some of these apps are little gems you wish you knew sooner.
 They are all pretty useful for any musician out there, no matter their level.

 Here’s a list of the Music Theory apps we loved the most.

 Perfect Ear is a comprehensive Music Theory and Ear Training app you can use in plenty of ways.

 Available for both Android and iOS, it comes in either the free or the premium version.
 We recommend the latter, which is really cheap ($2.99) but full of functionalities.

 Perfect Ear is divided into three main sections: theory, ear training, and rhythm.
 It also has some bonus exercises to make you excel at specific music skills.
 Let’s have a closer look at each and every section.